bcgov/GDX-Analytics-microservice/google-api/README.md

              2. In the "Search for resources, docs, products and more" enter "My Business Account Management API" and select Search.
 Select and ENABLE.
              3. Now search for "Google Search Console API".
 Select and ENABLE.
              4. You can close this tab.
-        2. On your wizard tab, in the Scopes section, select ADD OR REMOVE SCOPES and a 'Update elected scopes' dialogue will open on the right.
+        2. On your wizard tab, in the Scopes section, select ADD OR REMOVE SCOPES and an 'Update elected scopes' dialogue will open on the right.
         3. Search and enable scopes using these steps:
            1. Search for "auth/business.manage".
 Select with the check-box.
 Select UPDATE at the bottom.
            2. Then search for "/auth/webmasters".
 Select with the check-box.
 Select UPDATE at the bottom.